Seattle Reign opens fifth season with a tie, but players not thrilled

 “I had seen (her) last three (penalty kicks) and she went to my right twice and left once,” said Kopmeyer in anticipating Killion’s kick.
 “I got a hand on it and was pretty bummed that I didn’t get it.”

-Kopmeyer had eight saves in the match, her first start in a season opener as the Reign no longer have star goalkeeper Hope Solo.
+Kopmeyer had eight saves in the match, her first start in a season opener as the Reign no longer has star goalkeeper Hope Solo.

-Solo, who recently underwent shoulder surgery, quit playing with the club last August after U.S. Soccer suspended her for six months and canceled her national team contract due to degrading comments Solo made about the Swedish national team after it ousted the U.S. in the Rio Olympic Games.
+Solo, who recently underwent shoulder surgery, quit playing with the club last August after U.S. Soccer suspended her for six months and canceled her national-team contract due to degrading comments Solo made about the Swedish national team after it ousted the U.S. in the Rio Olympic Games.

 Also gone from the Reign roster is former captain Keelin Winters, team MVP and defensive player of the year Kendall Fletcher, team offensive player of the year Manon Melis and midfielder Kim Little.

 While the start is new, Kopmeyer is not.
 She was selected in the fourth round of the 2013 draft and started 11 matches for Seattle last season.
-During that stint, she helped the club record a NWSL record five consecutive shutouts.
+During that stint, she helped the club record a NWSL-record five consecutive shutouts.

 Saturday, she did more directing in the backfield to help the new faces adjust.